Postgraduate Course: Sociology Postgraduate Research Seminar (PGSP11554)

 - Prepare an academic Curriculum Vitae

-- Write and submit to a book review for publication
+- write and submit for publication a book review

 - Make a research presentation to the postgraduate conference

-- Attend all Sociology Seminar series talks and be prepared to discuss them in class
+- Attend Sociology Seminar series talks and be prepared to discuss them in class

 ||This field should be used to describe the assessment and feedback strategies used on the course, along with their indicative pattern and schedule of feedback.